openpreserve/plato/ABOUT.md

 * Content holders: academic and national libraries, archives, galleries, museums
 * Preservation experts
-* Practicioners who wants to get familiar with the preservation planning workflow
+* Practitioners who want to gain familiarity with the preservation planning workflow

 ## More information